progotya/Auto-Supreme-Star-Amulet-Roller-Bee-Swarm-Simulator/README.md

 1. Configure config.json to your liking.
 2. Run main.py.
 3. Press = to activate the auto-roller.
 You may have to click “No” for the first prompt or it will get stuck on it.
 You’ll notice if it happens—still working on a fix.
-4. Press - at any time to halt the script.
+4. Press - at any time to stop the script.

 ## Notes
 - Screenshots are saved as current_amulet.png for debugging.